 Create Business Policies

 Many customers want to know their risk level upfront before they commit to doing business with you.
 Think about the things you want to put into place to protect not only your business, but your customers too.
-A few of the common policies you need to have in place are: refund/return/cancellation policy, payment policy, travel policy, etc. Think about the things you would want to know about a company if you were the customer and ensure you have those same policies and guidelines in place.
+What things would you want to know about a company if you were the customer?
+Ensure you have those same policies and guidelines in place.

-A good way to identify your necessary or missing policies is to think about all the things you liked or didn’t like about your last experience as a customer or even during your last failed engagement with a Client, where was the confusion?
+Another good way to identify your necessary or missing policies is to think about all the things you liked or didn’t like about your last experience as a customer.
+What about during your last failed engagement with a Client, where was the confusion?
 What areas do you feel could have been clarified at the beginning of the engagement?

 Frequently Asked Questions